cseanburns/semantic_web_development/src/p4-introduction-to-json-ld-and-schema-org.md

-# Introduction To JSON-LD And Schema.org
+# Introduction to JSON-LD and Schema.org